Siege of Riga (1700): Background

-The course of the siege
+Siege

 According to Johann Patkul's plan, the Saxon army’s attack on Riga was supposed to take place at Christmas 1699.
 Four dragoon and three infantry regiments (about 7,000 Saxon soldiers) under General Patkul arrived at Jānišķi, on the border of Zemgale.
 However, upon learning about the mobilization of the fortress’s defenses, they postponed the attack until February 1700.

 Bombardment of Riga, 1700.
 Drawing by Johan Lithen.

 On February 11 (21), Saxon Major General Georg Karl von Carlowitz arrived at the Olaine border post with 80 dragoons and 12 covered wagons, requesting permission to travel to Moscow.
 Captain Eriksson, commanding the Swedish border guards, did not believe the story about the general’s personal belongings being transported in the wagons and ordered an inspection, discovering several dozen Saxon grenadiers disguised in peasant clothing, along with ammunition.
 After a brief skirmish, the Saxons retreated toward Jelgava, and Captain Eriksson was killed in the fighting.
 Despite this initial setback, Saxon General Jacob Heinrich von Flemming captured the Kobron redoubt on February 16, defended by 41 soldiers under Major Bildstein.

 The Saxons crossed the Daugava River near Mazjumprava Manor, and Saxon dragoon units, along with Courland troops, raided as far as Valmiera.
 However, the Livonian nobility did not revolt against Swedish rule; instead, they gathered their forces under Colonel Magnus Johann von Tiesenhausen.
 The main Saxon forces stationed themselves at Mazjumprava Manor and Bukulti Castle.

 On the night of March 24, 1700, the Saxon army under General Flemming crossed the frozen Buļļupe River and launched an attack on the Daugavgrīva fortress.
 The Swedish garrison of 500 men, led by Commandant Karl Ludwig von Budberg, repelled the assault, during which 248 Saxon soldiers were killed.
 Since the 600-man garrison had to fight against six Saxon battalions and the ice on the Daugava and Lielupe Rivers allowed attacks from all sides, the fortress's war council decided to surrender.
 On March 28, the Swedes left the fortress with their arms.
 Flemming renamed the fortress Augustusburg in honor of King Augustus II.